Works with Alexa Overview

-Works with Alexa is a certification program that establishes your product's compatibility with Alexa, ensuring your customers have a great smart home experience.
-When your products are certified, they can carry the Works with Alexa badge in the Amazon Smart Home Store and on product packaging.
-This increases customer confidence that your products integrate seamlessly with Alexa.
+Works with Alexa (WWA) is a certification program that establishes your product's compatibility with Alexa, helping to ensure that your customers have a better smart home experience.
+When your product receives certification, it can carry the WWA badge on product packaging, on the product detail page on Amazon.com, and as a notation in the Amazon.com search.
+Your product also becomes eligible for additional placements within the Amazon Smart Home Store and Amazon Works with Alexa Store.
+The badge increases customer confidence that your product integrates seamlessly with Alexa.

 - Review the Works with Alexa program guidelines

-- Submit your products for Works with Alexa certification
+- Submit your product for Works with Alexa certification

 - Display the Works with Alexa badge on Amazon.com

 - Add the Works with Alexa badge to your marketing materials

 - Increase customer confidence with Certified for Humans